CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/scriptable_workflow_guide/index.md

 script to their liking.
 Here are names and descriptions for some of the scripts.

 1) ModifyBitrateBasedOnSourceResolution.py
-Script looks at the width/height of the source.
+Script looks at the width/height of          source.
 If it is SD, it sets the H.264 bitrate to 2000bps.
 If it is HD, it sets the bitrate to 5000mbps.
 [This assumes that the XML setting for bitrate is 'BitrateKbps', which is not the case for all encoders].